objectDisorientedProgrammer/BinaryVisualizer/README.md

 ================
 Author: Douglas Chidester

-A simple program to help people learn binary representation.
+A simple program to help people learn binary representations and numbering systems.